Gumersindo Gomez was elected a Director at Large at VVA’s 18th National Convention in New Orleans, La.

-In June 2014 Gomez became the VVA Massachusetts State Council President.
-At present Mr. Gomez is the 2nd Vice-Chair for the Conference of State Council Presidents.
-He has also been appointed by the National President as the National Hispanic Veterans Affairs Officer.
-Gumersindo is also a founding member and former president of Chapter 866.
-He is a life member of VVA.
+In 2014, Gomez became president of VVA’s Massachusetts State Council.
+He is now second vice-chair for the Conference of State Council Presidents, and VVA’s National Hispanic Veterans Affairs officer.
+Gomez is a founding member and former president of Chapter 866, and a life member of VVA.

 Gomez has been married to fellow veteran Eva Gomez Sierra for 35 years and raised nine children; they have 26 grandchildren and three great-grandchildren.
 He enjoys biking and fishing in his spare time.Send Email